Updated November 2021 to include Carbon Black Cloud integration

 In my first blog post, I covered the compliance management aspects of SaltStack SecOps.
 For this post I will cover how vulnerability management works.
 The process is very similar to how compliance management works, except Common Vulnerabilities and Exposures (CVE) are used to determine your overall vulnerability posture for operating systems under management.
 Common operating systems are supported including Windows, Red Hat, SUSE, CentOS, and Ubuntu.
 The CVEs are obtained directly from vendors and a state file is used for assessment and remediation.
-I’ll start part 2 connected to my Salt Master in the Vulnerability section of the product.
+I’ll start part 2 connected to my Salt Controller in the Vulnerability section of the product.

 Resembling the Compliance part of SaltStack SecOps, a summary view is provided which shows you a snapshot of your vulnerability posture, trends, top advisories, and remediations.
 The policy creation process is also similar on the vulnerability side, but with fewer selection options.
 You only need to name the policy, choose your targets, and set an assessment schedule or trigger a run now operation.
 Once the assessment is complete, you will be presented with a view like what is depicted in the screenshot.